sinaschaefer/inference-effekt/README.md

 ## Metropolis-Hasting
 The algorithm got split into two seperate functions.
 The helper function `metropolisStep`, which performes one iteration of the algorithm, and the main algorithm `metropolisHastings` which performs (possibly indefinete) cycles of the algorithm using `metropolisStep`.
 `metropolisStep` also makes use of the function `propose` which recursively adds Gaussian noise to an existing trace and uses the resulting trace as a proposal for the new trace.

+## Examples
+### 2D-Robot
+In this example we trace/approximate the path of a robot that moves over a cartesian plane.
+At the center of the plane (0,0) is a radar station that measures the distance to the robot with noise.
+During one unit of time the robot changes its position based on the current trajectory and also changes its velocity in both x and y direction by adding gaussian noise.
+This is done via the `move` function.
+With `meassure` we can approximate the new position of the robot based on the new meassurement we get, but also considering the velocity of the robot.

+### SIR model
+Simulates a population with susceptible, infected and recovered patients.
+The function `step` imitates the transition of patients from e.g. susceptible to infected with the given transition probabilities.
+The transition probabilities do not correlate to any real live example but rather are just a way of visualization.
+With `test` we can test the population for the diseas/virus but we also have to take into consideration that the tests can yield false positives(FP) or false negatives(FN).